FoxComm/highlander/intelligence/anthill/README.md

-#cross-sell
+# Anthill
 A service which manages product recommenders and provides endpoints to train and get predictions from the recommenders.

-These are the algorithms used for cross-selling as a part of intelligent commerce.
+These are the algorithms used for anthilling as a part of intelligent commerce.

 | Project                                | Description                                                                                                  |